Category:FireBrick USB Dongles

 Working 4G Dongles

-- ZTE 823 (O2 branding, or direct from Amazon etc work) — this dongle appears to work "out of the box" for failover, but needs specific configuration if you want to route your IP blocks through it
+- ZTE 823 (O2 branding, or direct from Amazon etc work) — this dongle appears to work "out of the box" for failover, but needs specific configuration if you want to route your IP blocks through it.
+The FireBrick will get an IP address via DHCP from the dongle, eg 192.168.8.100

 - Alcatel One-Touch 800 (Does not work, seems to only support RNDIS Interface which FireBrick does not support)